chadrem/amf_socket/README.md

 ## Requests VS Messages

 AMF Socket has two fundamental forms of communcation.
-Depending on your application, you want to use or both of them.
+Depending on your application, you can choose to use one or both at the same time.

 ### Requests
 Requests are designed to work similar to HTTP.